vmeetx/www-v2/src/constants/MarkdownFiles/posts/2025-06-08-dmp-25-therealharshit-week01.md

   **Solution:** Followed documentation and explored Sugar Labs learning resources.
 Used Ubuntu in a virtual machine to setup sugar desktop.

 - **Challenge:** Running Sugar AI locally to test endpoints.
-  **Solution:** Followed the documentation to run th sever but the default model was taking too long to download so I changed it to a smaller model.
+  **Solution:** Followed the documentation to run the sever but the default model was taking too long to download so I changed it to a smaller model.

 ---